kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 	// +optional
 	RequeuingStrategy *RequeuingStrategy `json:"requeuingStrategy,omitempty"`

-	// recoveryTimeout defines an optional timeout, measured since the
+	// RecoveryTimeout defines an optional timeout, measured since the
 	// last transition to the PodsReady=false condition after a Workload is Admitted and running.
 	// Such a transition may happen when a Pod failed and the replacement Pod
 	// is awaited to be scheduled.